Cubs vs. Braves Player Props Betting Odds

-You can wager on player prop bet odds for Ronald Acuna Jr., Cody Bellinger and other players on the Atlanta Braves and Chicago Cubs prior to their matchup at 7:20 PM ET on Wednesday at Truist Park.
+Ronald Acuna Jr. and Cody Bellinger are among the players with prop bets on the table when the Atlanta Braves and the Chicago Cubs meet at Truist Park on Thursday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!